KevinTheMix/CheatSheets/# IT/Microsoft.NET/C#.md

 * `abstract` = interface-like, but the class can contain methods that are implemented (non-abstract).
 The class must be abstract if it contains one abstract member.
 Abstract members must be overriden in children.
 See <https://msdn.microsoft.com/en-us/library/sf985hc5.aspx>, <http://stackoverflow.com/questions/747517/interfaces-vs-abstract-classes>, <http://forums.asp.net/t/1411490.aspx?Can+the+C+Abstract+Methods+have+Implementation+>
 * `checked` = check overflow that the compiler misses (i.e. addition with variable arguments)
 * `constant` = can only be initialized at declaration (=> static compile time)
+* `default`
+  * Either a [default value](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/default-values) for a given type (either as an operator `default(int?)` or a literal `int? i = default`)
+  * Or a means to distinguish which one of two methods with same name to override (derived method with `where T : default` means overriding the method without `where` constraints in the base class)
 * `dynamic` = disable compile-time type checking
   * Usually a code smell but can be used for objects with common members instead of a full-fledged polymorphic solution (for quick prototyping or handling legacy code)
 * `implicit` = implicit casting operator (use a Type in place of another, with automatic casting).
 The operator implementation defines how the source type is transformed into the (local class) destination Type, typically by calling one of its constructor